Abby Walker

-Abby Walker (formally known as Abby Pivaronas) is an American actress and model.
+Abby Walker (credited as Abby Pivaronas through to 2013) is an American actress and model.
 She played Vanessa Page on Disney Channel sitcom Jonas.

 Life and career

-She was born and raised in Frankfort, Illinois.
-She went to Lincoln-Way East High School.
 Walker's other television credits include Gossip Girl, Lincoln Heights, Monk, The Glades and Privileged.
 She also appeared in the films Mostly Ghostly and the TV film Cheerleader Camp opposite Kristin Cavallari.
 Walker also appeared in the Funny or Die video Zac Efron's Pool Party.